-\paragraph{Slot Filling (SF).} To effectively achieve a specific intent, a dialogue agent must possess all the necessary information required for task completion.
+\paragraph{Slot Filling (SF)} To effectively achieve a specific intent, a dialogue agent must possess all the necessary information required for task completion.
 These crucial pieces of information are commonly referred to as slots.
 It is worth noting that intent detection and slot filling often go hand in hand.
 As a result, the SGD dataset described in Section \ref{subsec:intent_detection} includes slot annotations and can serve as a benchmark for evaluating slot-filling performance.
-Additionally, the Restaurant8k \cite{coope-etal-2020-span} dataset is another prominent dataset in the domain of slot filling.
-Methods that solve the slot-filling task often involve using CNN \cite{726791} and CRF \cite{ma-hovy-2016-end, lample-etal-2016-neural} layers. \citet{coope-etal-2020-span}, gives impressive performance on the Restaurant8k dataset by utilising the ConveRT \cite{henderson-etal-2020-convert} method to obtain utterance representation.
-Many other studies explore the problem of slot filling as a stand-alone task \cite{louvan-magnini-2019-leveraging, louvan-magnini-2018-exploring}.
-However, plenty of work target it in a multitask fashion by making use of Transformer based methods \cite{mehri2020dialoglue}, graphical approach \cite{10066561}, GRUs \cite{cho-etal-2014-learning} and MLB fusion layers \cite{9031526}.
+Additionally, the Restaurant8k \citep{coope-etal-2020-span} dataset is another prominent dataset in the domain of slot filling.
+Methods that solve the slot-filling task often involve using CNN \citep{726791} and CRF \citep{ma-hovy-2016-end, lample-etal-2016-neural} layers. \citet{coope-etal-2020-span} gives impressive performance on the Restaurant8k dataset by utilising the ConveRT \citep{henderson-etal-2020-convert} method to obtain utterance representation.
+Many other studies explore the problem of slot filling as a stand-alone task \citep{louvan-magnini-2019-leveraging, louvan-magnini-2018-exploring}.
+However, plenty of work target it in a multitask fashion by making use of Transformer based methods \citep{mehri2020dialoglue}, graphical approach \citep{10066561}, GRUs \citep{cho-etal-2014-learning} and MLB fusion layers \citep{9031526}.

-\underline{\textit{Key challenges.}} Contemporary slot-filling techniques concentrate on slots as independent entities and overlook their correlation \cite{louvan2020recent}.
-Furthermore, several slots include similar words in their surroundings, complicating slot-filling methods' identification of the correct slots \cite{10.1145/3547138}.
-Addressing these concerns could be promising future research directions.
+\begin{mdframed} \underline{\textit{Key challenges.}} Contemporary slot-filling techniques concentrate on slots as independent entities and overlook their correlation \citep{louvan2020recent}.
+Furthermore, several slots include similar words in their surroundings, complicating slot-filling methods' identification of the correct slots \citep{10.1145/3547138}. {In order to mitigate these challenges, a few studies have proposed the use of joint inference \citep{TANG2020348}, latent variable models \citep{10.1007/978-3-030-29894-4_10, Kei-Wakabayashi202237-3_IDS-E}, and incorporating external knowledge \citep{app11114887, 9006162}.
+Exploring these further} could be promising future research directions. \end{mdframed}